Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Type the following in the chat window:

     ```bash
-    @workspace Explain the frontend repository
+    @workspace explain the frontend repository
     ```
 >[!NOTE]
 > @workspace scans the repository to find relevant information about the question asked.
 It will provide a summary of the repository, including the technologies used, the purpose of the repository, and the structure of the repository.